Bob Feller: Return to Cleveland (1945–1948)

 Upon arrival in Cleveland after his discharge, Feller was honored with a civic luncheon on August 24, 1945, at the Carter Hotel.
 Feller said to the thousand-plus crowd: "The real heroes didn't come home."
 Later that day, the city held a parade and Feller was the starting pitcher in the Indians' game against the Detroit Tigers.
 Feller allowed four hits in the game and earned a win in the Indians' 4–2 victory.
 "I was so tired from all the receptions I didn't know if I could finish the game", Feller said.
 For the 1945 season, he appeared in nine games and notched a 5–3 record with 59 strikeouts and 2.50 ERA.

 Before the 1946 season, Feller signed a $37,500 contract for that year, including a bonus for attendance, as the Indians felt many were attending baseball games primarily to see him; he was offered $100,000 by Jorge Pasquel to play in the Mexican League, but declined to leave the States again.
 Feller recorded his second career no-hitter on April 30, 1946, against the New York Yankees.
 He allowed five walks and struck out 11 Yankees.
 Feller said of the game, "The no-hitter on opening day in Chicago is the one that gets all the attention.
 But my no-hitter at Yankee Stadium was against a much better team than the White Sox.
 There was no comparison.
 I had to pitch to Tommy Henrich, Charlie Keller and Joe DiMaggio in the ninth inning to get the Yankees out."
 At one point during the season (as he thought he might be nearing Rube Waddell's AL record for strikeouts of 344), Feller claims he confirmed Waddell's total with the AL office.
 In his last appearance of the season he fanned five Detroit Tigers on September 29 to set what was then believed to be the then-AL single-season strikeout record of 348.
 Later research into box scores for Waddell's 1904 pitching appearances credited him with five additional strikeouts, moving the mark to 349 and bumping Feller from the top spot.
-Feller's tally proved the highest for 62 years, until passed by Sandy Koufax's then-record 382 in 1965.
+Waddell's tally proved the highest for 62 years, until passed by Sandy Koufax's then-record 382 in 1965.